uwe-app/website/site/docs/publish/amazon-web-services.md

 ## Prefix

-If no bucket is given then the top-level `host` is used and you can set a `prefix` to publish into different locations in the bucket.
+You can set a `prefix` to publish into a particular location in the bucket.

 {{#> note label="warn" type="warn"}}
 Be aware that this configuration has issues with trailing slash redirects when proxied via Cloudfront so we recommend a separate bucket per environment.